-Lemongrass has a heavenly lemon-esque aroma that includes a whiff of ginger and the heady scent of tropical flowers.
-Think of it as a wonderfully delicate perfume for your food!
-While it can be delicious with most anything, lemongrass shines best when used with chicken and seafood.
+Lemongrass has a heavenly lemonesque aroma that includes a whiff of ginger and the heady scent of tropical flowers.
+Think of it as a wonderfully delicate perfume for your food.
+While it can be delicious with most anything, lemongrass shines best when used with chicken, seafood, and tofu.

 How to Buy Lemongrass

 The flavorful part of lemongrass is the lower part of the stalks, and it is usually sold with the leaves and upper stalks removed.

 Look for lemongrass that is firm and pale yellow-green with a bit of a bulb at the end.
 The top of the stalk should look relatively fresh; they tend to dry out quickly so they may not look like they were just harvested but they shouldn't be browned or sad looking.